probabilityspace01/Probability-Space/content/team/Uttaran/index.md

 draft: false
 excerpt: Graduated in Statistics from Narendrapur Ramakrishna Mission (RKRMC), mainly focussing on Theoretical and Applied Probability along with Bayesian Inference and Asymptotics.
 layout: single
-subtitle: An honest learner of Statistics.
+#subtitle: An honest learner of Statistics.
 tags:
 - hugo-site
 title: Y. Uttaran Chatterjee - Secretary
 ---

-## To be updated accordingly!
+## An honest learner of Statistics!

 ---